nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: ExactDN option not disabled when verification fails too many times
 * fixed: theme scanner sometimes skipped images on PHP 5.3
 * fixed: invalid (float) width parameters for srcset attributes
+* fixed: Jetpack lightbox and carousel were not fully working with Alt WebP
+* fixed: WooCommerce lightbox and gallery not working with Alt WebP

 = 4.0.0 =
 * added: ExactDN with CDN and automatic image resizing